Why buy from a Reputable Breeder?

 How to Find a Reputable Breeder:

-1. Contact the National Weimaraner Council, DogsWest or a local Weimaraner breed club, and request names of reputable breeders in your area.
+1. Consult the Registered Breeder Check in the Australian National Kennel Council homepage, or contact the National Weimaraner Council, DogsWest, DogzOnline or a local Weimaraner breed club, and request names of reputable breeders in your area.

 2. Attend dog shows and talk to breeders, handlers and other owners who may be able to give you referrals on obtaining a puppy.
 Information on dog shows in your area is available by contacting the DogsWest in the activities & events section.